fallowls/chattubex-1sz/README.md

 A secure full-stack web application for intelligent campaign data management with streamlined file handling and user-centric design.

+**🚀 AWS Deployment Ready** - This application is configured for deployment to AWS with Docker, S3 file storage, and RDS PostgreSQL support.
+See [AWS_DEPLOYMENT_GUIDE.md](./AWS_DEPLOYMENT_GUIDE.md) for detailed instructions.

 ## 🚀 Quick Deploy (One Command)

 ```bash